Way, a barred spiral galaxy, is just one of the billions

 it appears as a band of misty light arching across the night sky

-brightest when looking toward the center.
+brightest when looking toward the galactic center.
 A hundred thousand light

-years in diameter and a thousand light years thick it is composed of
+years (30 kiloparsecs) in diameter and averaging a thousand light years

-lying within the inner rim of the Orion Arm a small stub located
+lies within the inner rim of the Orion Arm a small stub of gas and dust located

 between the much larger Perseus and Sagittarius Arms.
 The Milky Way is